Yandex Cloud

 • –: Specifying a range of values.

-• /: Specifying a range interval.
-For example, */3 for the day-of-month parameter means that a backup will be created every three days.
+• /: Specifying a step value.
+For example, */3 for the day-of-month setting means a backup will be created every three days.

 Examples of cron expressions:

-• 31 jan SUN: Backup is created in January each Sunday and on January 31.
+• 31 jan SUN: Backup is created on Sundays in January, and also on January 31.

 • * * WED: Backup is created every Wednesday.

-You can test a cron expression in the editor.
+You can test your cron expression in this editor.

-You can get the cluster ID with a list of clusters.
+You can get the cluster ID from the cluster list.

 Result: